 Communications can be led by students as an additional opportunity for real-world learning.

 Embedded learning opens the path to true student ownership of learning.
-The Pinwheel Post—the coffee shop’s main source of communication with the world—is student-run.
-The Pinwheel Post All of the written and graphic content is created and edited by students.
+When Pinwheel Coffee wanted to share engaging digital content, Embark learners took charge and created The Pinwheel Post, an entirely student-run blog.
+Student blog – Pinwheel Coffee All of the written and graphic content is created and edited by students.
 Student web designers determine the layout of each post.
 Students on the production management team determine the blog’s publication schedule, keep writers and artists on deadline, and manage the workflow of student editors and fact-checkers.
-Finally, the blog’s editor in chief, also a student, reviews and approves each piece before it goes live—and manages the blog’s yearly budget.
+Finally, the blog’s editor-in-chief, also a student, reviews and approves each piece before it goes live—and manages the blog’s yearly budget.
 Why Embedded Learning is a Game-Changer

 The model must be committed to continuous improvement to remain authentic and learner-centered.

-Even before Embark’s inception, Great Work Inc. and the enterprises were committed to the continuous improvement of a model that was truly learner-centered and authentic.
+Even before Embark’s inception, Great Work Inc. and the enterprise were committed to the continuous improvement of a model that was truly learner-centered and authentic.
 A Journey to Radically Change the Way Business, Education, and Community Intersect A journey to radically change the way business, education, and community intersect The Embark team and its entire ecosystem is committed to the evolution of the model and, in doing so, regularly pilot ideas, reflect on data, listen to diverse perspectives, and iterate as needed.
+From a Beautiful Idea to a Living, Breathing, Learning Environment

 Supports Offered